 Valuing Community Property in a Divorce

-You then need to determine how much your property is worth before you can determine how to fairly divide your property.
-This may require you to obtain an appraisal of your home.
-You will need to exchange account statements for your financial accounts to determine how much money was in those accounts when the divorce was filed.
+You then need to determine how much your property is worth before you can decide how to divide your property fairly.
+Determining the value of your assets may require you to obtain an appraisal of your home.
+You will need to exchange account statements for your financial accounts to determine how much money was in those accounts when you filed for divorce.

-Too many problems can arise if you are still on the hook for a credit card debt the court ordered your spouse to pay but, for some reason, did not get paid.
-The last thing you want to do after your divorce is to hire your divorce attorney to enforce court orders requiring your former spouse to pay debts.
+Many problems can arise if you are still on the hook for a credit card debt, the court ordered your spouse to pay but, for some reason, did not get paid.
+You do not want to hire an attorney after your divorce to enforce court orders requiring your former spouse to pay debts.

 Dividing Community Property in a Divorce

-It is best to create a spreadsheet listing all the assets that are in your name and in the name of your spouse.
+Create a spreadsheet listing all assets in your name and the name of your spouse.
 You should also include a list of the debts in the spreadsheet.
-You can then add values for your assets and your debts in the spreadsheet.
+You can then add values for your assets and your liabilities in the spreadsheet.